BattlestarSC/NEAT/README.md

 Since all disjoint and excess genes are copied from the more fit parent, and new nodes are formed by breaking a current connection, it is unlikely that useless and non-functional structures will be copied, but this edge case is addressed in the feed forward function.

+**All connections must maintain their order to avoid useless sorting and graph cycles**.
+The idea here is that if the list maintains connection orders, and if everytime a new connections made it is placed in a reasonable location in the list, and if everytime a node is created, the connections retain their order, then we can just run through the connections in order and have a functioning execution graph.
+Edge cases that break this *may* be possible, but I can't think of a single example.

 **Hyperparameters**

 see: hyperSingleton.h